alexyorke/star.js/README.md

 (See Sozercan's slack-typobot on GitHub, powered by Star.js: https://github.com/sozercan/slack-typobot)

 A small javascript npm library to automatically correct typos in messages based on the next message, and it works out of the box--no dependencies.

+### Getting Started

+If you're using Ubuntu/Debian, install node: `apt-get install node`

+Create a new dir: `mkdir my-project && cd my-project`

+Run `npm init`, then `npm install star-correct`, and just include `star-correct` via `var starjs = require('star-correct');` in the first line of your javascript file, and you're good to go!

+See the examples section to get started.

 ### Examples